Hurricanes Don't Wait.

 What Are the Risks Involved In Freight Transportation During Natural Disasters?

-Goods in storage or traveling through the supply chain in affected areas are at risk when a hurricane makes landfall.
-These aren’t average, everyday dangers that cargo is up against.
+Goods in storage or traveling through the supply chain are at risk when a hurricane makes landfall.
+These aren't average, everyday dangers that cargo is up against.

 These storms can: